Stability of digital and analog quantum simulations under noise: Results for average errors

 where $t\mapsto \xi_{\gamma,a}(t)$ are independent Gaussian noise processes with $\expect{\xi_{\gamma,a}(t)}=0$ and $\expect{\xi_{\gamma,a}(t) \xi_{\gamma',b}(s)}= \delta_{\gamma,\gamma'}\delta_{a,b} \, D(t-s)$~\cite{wassner2025holonomicquantumcomputationscalable}.
 Here, $X_{\gamma,a}$ is an arbitrary set of Hermitian operators, with support on the same lattice sites as $H_\gamma$ and $\norm{X_\gamma}=1$.
 The function $D(t-s)$ is called the time correlation function and is often assumed to be of the form

-where $\lambda$ is the correlation length.
+where $\lambda$ is the time correlation length.
 To simplify the presentation, we also make this choice here.
 Note however, that our results are readily extended to arbitrary correlation functions.
-In the following we compute the average value of $\Delta(\rho)$ for a finite correlation length $0 <\lambda < \infty $ and in the limit $\lambda \rightarrow \infty$, which corresponds to processes that are perfectly correlated, \ie constant in time. \begin{theorem}[Average case bounds for errors in analog simulators with Gaussian perturbations] Consider a perturbed analog time evolution given by the Hamiltonian
+In the following we compute the average value of $\Delta(\rho)$ for a finite correlation length $0 <\lambda < \infty $ and in the limit $\lambda \rightarrow \infty$, which corresponds to processes that are perfectly correlated, \ie constant in time.
+We further find that with high probability over the random perturbations, the value of $\Delta(\rho)$ is close to this average. \begin{theorem}[Average case bounds for errors in analog simulators with Gaussian perturbations] Consider a perturbed analog time evolution given by the Hamiltonian

 where $t\mapsto \xi_{\gamma,a}(t)$ are uncorrelated Gaussian noise processes with time correlation function given by~\eqref{eq:noise-time-correlation}.
 Assume that the initial state is a given pure state $\rho=\ket{\psi}\!\bra{\psi}$.
 Then, the error on the time-evolution of a local observable $O$ is, on average over the noise realizations,